cgold264/expeditors-interview/README.md

 3. **Performance Considerations**
  - The `ResidenceManager` stores all `Person` objects using an ArrayList.
-While the all `Person` objects are required to be in sorted order alphabetically, the amortized O(1) insertion for ArrayLists allows the data to efficiently scale.
+While all the `Person` objects are required to be in sorted order alphabetically, the amortized O(1) appending for ArrayLists allows the data to efficiently scale.
 When printing the final output the objects are sorted using Collections.sort which has a time complexity of O(N*log N).
 Since we are only sorting once and only require the occupants to be sorted when we print, this option was selected.
  - To track all `Residence` objects in the `ResidenceManager` class a hashmap was selected where the string representation acts as a key and the object itself acts as the value.
 A hashmap was selected for its O(1) insertion and O(1) access.
 This makes it incredibly efficient for retrieving residence's to add new occupants.
 Given more context, it could be better to index each residence by an ID value as opposed to a string representation of the address.

 4. **Testing**